What’s a Buyer Broker Agreement, And What Should You Know Before Signing One?

 Which agreement is best for you?

 The buyer-broker agreement that works best for your scenario will vary depending on where you live and which agent you’d like to help with your home search.
-Whichever type of agreement you go with, buyers are advised to pay close attention to the compensation and termination sections of the contract before signing on the dotted line.
+Whichever type of agreement you go with, pay close attention to the compensation and termination sections of the contract before signing on the dotted line.

-And talk to your agent if you have any questions; remember, the buyer-broker agreement exists to protect you both.
+And talk to your agent if you have any questions.
+Remember, the buyer-broker agreement exists to protect you both.
+If you’re still searching for a good agent, use HomeLight’s Agent Matching tool to find top-performing candidates in your area.